GameFoundry/bsf/Documentation/Manuals/docs/01_Developer_Manuals/09_Scripting/01_mono.md

 ~~~~~~~~~~~~~

 # MonoAssembly
 **MonoAssembly** gives you access to all the script classes in an assembly.
-You can retrieve all clases using @bs::MonoAssembly::getAllClasses, or retrieve a specific one by calling @ref bs::MonoAssembly::getClass(const String&, const String&) const "MonoAssembly::getClass(const String& namespace, const String& typename)".
+You can retrieve all clases using @bs::MonoAssembly::getAllClasses, or retrieve a specific one by calling @bs::MonoAssembly::getClass(const String&, const String&).
 Both of these methods return a @bs::MonoClass object.

 ~~~~~~~~~~~~~{.cpp}
 // Retrieve information about a C# class MyNamespace::MyClass